Elyakim Rosenblatt: Rabbinic career

 Rosenblatt remained in Yeshiva Chafetz Chaim, where he became a ninth grade mussar (ethics) rebbi.
 Among his students from Yeshiva Chafetz Chaim are Dovid Harris.
 Rosenblatt eventually went on to become a rabbi in Corona, Queens where he and his wife inspired non-religious Jews, teaching Torah and hosting them for Shabbos meals.
 In the 1970s, his students in Corona urged him to open a yeshiva, so Rosenblatt opened Yeshiva Kesser Torah in the Briarwood section of Queens.
 The yeshiva was named after a sefer.
 A dorm was added in 1980.
 In 1994, a rebbi in the yeshiva suggested that they relocate to Kew Garden Hills, where they would be able to attract more people, and a plot was purchased in the center of Kew Gardens Hills' Jewish community.

-Rosenblatt's love for all Jews was palpable.
 His classes in Yeshiva Kesser Torah were geared toward Jews of all backgrounds and professions.
 Over 500 of his classes are available for free online.

 Rosenblatt died on March 27, 2019.
 His funeral was held at Yeshiva Kesser Torah that same day, and he was buried at the Beth David Cemetery in Elmont, New York.